klein2303/World-Explore/README.md

 Password: password
 ```

-We have only made dummy data for some countries, i.e journal entries for some countries (John loves to travel).
+We have also prepared dummy data for some countries, i.e journal entries for some countries (John loves to travel).

-Specifically: Japan, Italy, Spain, France, Australia, Egypt, Angola
+Specifically: Japan, Italy, Spain, France, Australia, Egypt, Angola, Afghanistan

 ## Running tests